dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 the same models and tuning will be applied to an entirely different and larger data set, SAG, which consists of 88 computer science questions and about 2500 answers.

 ### Metrics
 This is a basic binary classification problem, so the metrics are pretty straight forward.
+We are looking for accuracy with a secondary goal of minimizing type 1 errors without impacting accuracy.
+False positives are less likely to be discovered or reported by students then false negatives which if reported can improve their grade.
-We are looking for accuracy.
-In addition, recall and precision are relevant as they help indeify some of the issues behind any prediction.
+Because of this bias toward Type II errors, recalland precision are relevant as they help indeify the type of error.
-This occured often in this prject when models failed to converge on a solution and all correct and incorrect were predicted.
-This might lead to a reasonable accuracy but is not an acceptable solution.
-For short answer grading, there might also be a good argument for a preference for precision over recall because it's better to err on the side of incorect.
-A student can argue the answer was correct and it can then be manually graded to imporve a score.
-The student has an incentive to bring this forward but will likely accept a false positive without complaint.
+Variation with the same accuracy occured often during testing.
+Also predicting all correct or incorrect when models failed to converge on a solution occured when first tunninga model.
+This might lead to a reasonable accuracy through high recall but is not an acceptable solution.

 The key metrics are:

 * True Positives - np.logical_and(test_labels, test_preds).sum()
-* False Positives - np.logical_and(1 - test_labels, test_preds).sum()
+* False Positives - np.logical_and(1 - test_labels, test_preds).sum()  - Type 1 errors
 * True Negatives - np.logical_and(1 - test_labels, 1 - test_preds).sum()
-* False Negatives - np.logical_and(test_labels, 1 - test_preds).sum()
+* False Negatives - np.logical_and(test_labels, 1 - test_preds).sum() - Type 2 errors
 * Recal -  tp / (tp + fn)
 * Precision - tp / (tp + fp)
 * Accuracy - (tp + tn) / (tp + fp + tn + fn)